 3. Set Clear Goals and Build a Plan

-Translate your chosen approach into a rules‑based plan with measurable targets and risk controls.
-For example, you might allocate $10,000 of capital, risk $100 per trade, and target 0.1% gains per position.
-Your plan should reflect your constraints and the crypto market conditions you expect to trade.
+Turn your strategy into a rules-based plan with measurable targets and defined risk controls.
+For example, you might allocate $10,000 of capital, risk $100 per trade, and aim for an average 0.1% gain per position.
+Your plan should reflect both your constraints and the crypto market environment you expect to trade.

 4. Practice on a Demo Account